Apachi1337/my-devops-journey/linux/OverTheWire Bandit - Level 0.md

-# OverTheWire Bandit - Level 0 - Level 1
+# OverTheWire Bandit - Level 0 to Level 1
 The goal of this level is for you to log into the game using SSH.
 The host to which you need to connect is bandit.labs.overthewire.org, on port `2220`.
 The username is `bandit0` and the password is `bandit0`.
 # Solution